fleetdm/fleet/docs/Deploying/FAQ.md

 ## What MySQL versions are supported?

 Fleet is tested with MySQL 5.7.21 and 8.0.28.
 Newer versions of MySQL 5.7 and MySQL 8 typically work well.
 AWS Aurora requires at least version 2.10.0.
-MariaDB and other MySQL variants are not recommended or officially supported.
+We recommend against using MariaDB and other MySQL variants that are not officially supported.

 ## What are the MySQL user requirements?